 Does Your Attic Pass Our Easy DIY Fall Inspection?Tue Oct 18, 2016

 “Mom!
 I hear something in the attic!”
 My daughter’s bloodcurdling cry forced me to explore one area of my home that I’d rather avoid: our unfinished attic.
-The picture below captures my experience.
+The picture below captures my experience best.
 Let me tell you, it was not pleasant.
-As it turns out the drama was caused by a starling that had chosen our attic as her ideal nesting location.
+As it turns out the drama was caused by a starling that had chosen our attic as her nesting location.
 By the time we had relocated the feathered family, I was itchy, sweaty, and worst of all, had put my foot through my son’s bedroom ceiling.
 (Note the “DO NOT step here!”)

 - Check valleys, vent pipes, and areas around attic ventilation fans for dampness.
 These are good places to investigate signs of leaks.